You know the conversation. We all do it. It goes something like this:

 ReMembering isn’t about looking at the past; it’s about focusing on all that we choose to give to the here and now.

-The Harvard Review reported the results of a study called “The Multitasking Paradox.”
+Harvard Business Review reported the results of a study called “The Multitasking Paradox.”
 Using software, study authors recorded the number of times a worker shifted focus in an average day.
 One worker the study highlighted switched tasks 496 times in one day, resulting in a mere 33 percent of productive work time.

 The point is to eliminate busyness for the sake of busyness.
 We all have an infinite number of ways to fill our time, but greater fulfillment and success come when we give our focus, attention, and best selves to the highest priorities at this moment.